JOOX reviews DJ Maphorisa’s songs and 2019 album

 Stream or download DJ Maphorisa on the JOOX music player now

 Find out why Felcitiy streams the Scorpion Kings album on the JOOX music app.
 Enjoy all 12 hit songs from his record now.

 The songs in DJ Maphorisa’s Scorpion Kings album are all hits:

 - Vula Vala

 - Ur Sheetee

 - Jikeleza Bonus Track (Explicit)

-Download the JOOX music app to listen to all of your favourite South African music for Android and iOS devices for free.
+Discover millions of songs on the JOOX music player or download the JOOX music app to listen to all of your favourite South African music for Android and iOS devices for free.
 Do you love streaming and downloading songs?
 How does unlimited free music sounds?
 DStv subscribers can enjoy just that together with four other users courtesy of the Family Plan by DStv.